Calculator

 How do I report a capital gain?

 For UK residential property, you must report and pay CGT within 60 days of completion using the HMRC online service.
 For other assets, report via Self Assessment by 31 January following the tax year end.
+The CGT Survival Pack — £4.99 has a record sheet covering everything HMRC asks for — proceeds, costs, expenses and losses.

 Can I carry forward capital losses?